NolanT/sms-group/README.md

 sms-group
 =========

-Create a group text message system from just a Google Voice account
+Create a group text message system from a Google Voice account

+built on Google App Engine